 Prince Edward Island

 Over the years Ellen has sat on various committees to advocate for women.
-Currently she sits on the Victims Services Advisory Board, PEI Community Advisory Board to End Homelessness and the Canadian National Network to End Violence Against Women.
+Currently, she sits on the Victims Services Advisory Board, PEI Community Advisory Board to End Homelessness, and the Board of Women’s Shelters Canada.

 Newfoundland and Labrador